Please enable JavaScript to view this site.

 Grouping Routines

 The aim of grouping is to identify points related with each other.
-For example, identifying a group of points representing the same object, like a single tree.
+For example, identifying a group of points representing the same object, like a single tree or a car.
 In research, grouping is often called segmentation.
 The grouping is done based on different methods, such as plane fitting, watershed algorithm, or 3D spacing between points.

 Many of the group assignment routines rely on the distance from ground value and normal vector information.
 Both must be computed for the points before the command is started.
 Use Compute distance command for loaded points or Compute distance macro action with setting Distance: To ground class in order to compute the distance value.
 Use Compute normal vectors command for loaded points or Compute normal vectors macro action in order to compute normal vector directions.

-Usually complete grouping of a point cloud dataset requires running several grouping routines.
+Usually grouping all objects in a point cloud requires running several grouping routines.
 Most typical is to 1. group Planar surfaces, 2. group By tree logic, and 3. group By density, with the first action clearing existing grouping, and the following actions keeping the previous results, and creating new groups for remaining points.

 The group number can be used for the visualization of points and for classifying points.
 There are various automatic classification routines that rely on grouping.
 The tools from the Groups toolbox can be used to manipulate the groups manually.